PyFlightCoach/PFCDocumentation/README.rst

-Template for the Read the Docs tutorial
+Docs for PyFlightCoach
 =======================================

-This GitHub template includes fictional Python library with some basic Sphinx docs.

-Read the tutorial here:

-https://docs.readthedocs.io/en/stable/tutorial/
+This project is built from the tutorial for Read the Docs. https://docs.readthedocs.io/en/stable/tutorial/